Should I Buy a Lab Grown Diamond?

 False.
 While it used to be true that only smaller diamonds could be lab-grown, this has been rapidly changing.
 In 2017 the team at Ausburg University grew a 155 carat diamond in disc form, putting an end to this rumor once and for all.

 True.
-While lab-grown diamonds are still expensive compared to an iPhone, they are 50% less than mined diamonds which means a 2-carat lab-grown diamond might cost around $10,000 vs. $22,000 for a mined diamond.
+While lab-grown diamonds are still expensive compared to an iPhone, they sell for ~50% less than a comparable mined diamond.
+A 2-carat lab-grown diamond might cost around $10,000 vs. $22,000 for a mined diamond.
 The savings is more than enough to put towards a wedding or your Instagram-worthy honeymoon.

 It’s a lot to keep in mind, we know.
 When you’re ready, we’re here to help.
 We do the digging for you — it’s our humble contribution to your special story — and it’s our pleasure to lend a hand.

-Ready to get started?
+Are you ready to find your diamond?
 See that window in the bottom right?
 Send us a note and while you’re waiting, or visit our diamond selector.
 No pressure, diamonds have enough of that.